 Ronald J. Artinian has served as a Trustee since 1992.
-His current term as a member of the Board of Trustees is scheduled to expire in April 2013.
+His current term as a member of the Board of Trustees is scheduled to expire at the Annual Meeting.
 Mr. Artinian worked in the financial services industry for 26 years, including with Smith Barney, Inc. from 1989 to 1998, where Mr. Artinian held positions as a Managing Director and National Sales Manager.
 Mr. Artinian retired from Smith Barney in January 1998 in order to pursue other business interests as a private investor.
 Mr. Artinian joined the board of The Reserve, a money market fund, in 2007.
 Mr. Artinian served as a member of the board of NYMAGIC, Inc., an insurance holding company specializing in commercial lines property and casualty and ocean marine insurance, from 2008 until the sale of that company in 2010.

 Alan L. Aufzien has served as a Trustee since 1992.
-His current term as a member of the Board of Trustees is scheduled to expire in April 2013.
+His current term as a member of the Board of Trustees is scheduled to expire at the Annual Meeting.
 Since 1986, Mr. Aufzien has been Chairman and Managing Partner of The Norall Organisation, an investment company.
-From 1980 to 1998, Mr. Aufzien was a partner in the Meadowlands Basketball Association, t/a New Jersey Nets (Member of the National Basketball Association), and was its Chairman and Chief Executive Officer, and then its Secretary and Treasurer, as well as a member of its Board of Directors.
+From 1980 to 1998, Mr. Aufzien was a partner in the Meadowlands Basketball Association, t/a New Jersey Nets (member of the National Basketball Association, now known as the Brooklyn Nets), and was its Chairman and Chief Executive Officer, and then its Secretary and Treasurer, as well as a member of its Board of Directors.

 David F. McBride, Esq. has served as a trustee since 2007.
 His current term as a member of the Board of Trustees is scheduled to expire in April 2014.
-Mr. McBride brings with him over 30 years of diversified real estate experience to the Board.
+Mr. McBride brings with him over 40 years of diversified real estate experience to the Board.
 Since 2006 he has been a member of the Board of the Saddle River Valley Bank (Chairman from 2006 through 2010), a federally chartered community bank, since 2001 a Partner in the law firm of Harwood Lloyd, LLC, specializing in real estate matters, and since 1987 the Chief Executive Officer of McBride Enterprises, Inc., a family owned real estate company.
 Mr. McBride was also instrumental in forming the Keystone Property Trust (NYSE) in 1998 and served as its Chairman of the Board until its sale to ProLogis in 2004.
 Since 1998, he has also served as the Chairman and President of the Mountain Club, t/a High Mountain Golf Club.
+Mr. McBride also serves on the Advisory Board of the McDonough School of Business at Georgetown University.

 Robert S. Hekemian, Jr. has served as a trustee since 2007.
 His current term as a member of the Board of Trustees is scheduled to expire in April 2014.
 Mr. Hekemian has been involved in real estate activities for over 25 years, including property management, leasing, mortgage financing, construction and acquisitions of residential and commercial properties located throughout the Northeast and Mid-Atlantic regions of the United States.
-He has served as President and Chief Operating Officer of Hekemian and Co. since 2004.
-From 1983 to 2003, Mr. Hekemian served as Executive Vice President of Hekemian and Co.
+He has served as President and Chief Operating Officer of Hekemian & Co. since 2004.
+From 1983 to 2003, Mr. Hekemian served as Executive Vice President of Hekemian & Co.
 Mr. Hekemian is principally responsible for identifying real estate acquisitions and evaluating the performance of the real estate properties managed by Hekemian & Co. with a view toward maintaining or altering management and/or leasing strategies.
 Mr. Hekemian also serves on the Boards of Directors of Oritani Bank and Oritani Financial Corp., the holding company for the bank, and the New York Philharmonic.
 Mr. Hekemian is Chairman of the Bergen Community College Foundation.
 He is a Member of the Board of Governors, Hackensack University Medical Center, and a Trustee of the Hackensack University Medical Center Foundation.